Japan Diary April–May 2026 22 min read By Ayushi & Harshit Jain Last updated Jun 2026

 Shibuya: a thousand people walk in every direction, somehow nobody collides.
 Tokyo's signature trick.

-Evening was Shinjuku — neon lights, the cat billboard, the Godzilla head, and a walk down Omoide Yokocho and Golden Gai.
-We couldn't find anything to eat in those tiny lanes, but the vibe alone was worth it — narrow alleys packed with people and restaurants.
-It reminded us of Paratha Gali in Chandni Chowk, except, well, much cleaner and quieter.
-Even Tokyo's most crowded streets don't feel noisy.
+Evening was Shinjuku — neon lights, the cat billboard, the Godzilla head, and slow walks down Omoide Yokocho (Memory Lane) and Golden Gai.
+We couldn't find anything for us to eat in those tiny lanes, but the vibe alone was worth the detour: narrow alleys packed with people and tiny izakayas.
+It reminded us a little of Paratha Gali in Chandni Chowk, Delhi — except, well, much cleaner and much quieter.
+Even Tokyo's busiest streets don't feel noisy.

-Dinner plan: T's TanTans, the famous vegan ramen place at Tokyo Station.
+Dinner plan: T's TanTan, the famous vegan ramen counter at Tokyo Station.
 Getting there is its own quest.
-We arrived at Tokyo Station at 7:30pm and only reached the restaurant at 8:30pm — despite it being inside the station.
-Tokyo Station is a literal maze: not just a station, but underground streets for food, groceries, restaurants, shopping.
+We pulled into Tokyo Station at 7:30pm and only reached the restaurant at 8:30pm — despite it being inside the station.
+Tokyo Station is a literal maze: not just a station, but underground streets for food, groceries, restaurants, shopping — every other big-city station we've ever known feels small in comparison.
 We got lost.
-We asked a restaurant owner; his English wasn't great, so he found someone else, walked them over, and that person personally led us to the queue.
-People go out of their way for you there.
-Gyoza, ramen, joy.
-Painful legs, full bellies, back to the hostel.
+A nearby restaurant owner heard us mangle the name; his English was limited, so he found someone else, walked them over, and that person personally led us not just to the restaurant but to the right queue line, so we wouldn't get lost again.
+People go out of their way for you in Japan, and you never forget it.
+The ramen, when it finally arrived, was every bit worth the maze — gyoza first, then steaming bowls of TanTan, eaten slowly because our legs were begging us to.
+We hobbled out happier than we had any right to be after walking three neighbourhoods in a single day, and rode the metro home half-asleep.

 • Senso-ji at 7:30am: Before the tourist tide arrives.